-Remember the magic mirror from Fallout 4’s opening?
+Remember the magic mirror from the opening?
 The one where you could change your looks, features, and even gender, just by looking at it?
-Well this mod allows you to install one of those reflective cabinets in any settlement, meaning you can access the character creation screen at any time.
+Well this Fallout 4 mod allows you to install one of those reflective cabinets in any settlement, meaning you can access the character creation screen at any time.
 Need a nose job or a new hair style?
 A glance at this and your wish is fulfilled.

 Robot Home Defence

-So you’ve seen the Automatron Fallout 4 DLC and love the idea of having robot servants, but don’t like the idea of paying money for things.
+So you have seen the Automatron Fallout 4 DLC and love the idea of having robot servants, but don’t like the idea of paying money for the blighters.
 Enter the Robot Home Defence mod, which allows anyone with ranks in Robotics Expert and a Fusion Core to create their own AI slave.

 Protectrons, Mister Gutsies, Assaultrons, and more are available to be built and defend your settlements from raiders.
 You can even have any number of robots accompany you on your travels around the Commonwealth.
 Having trouble with a mission?
 Just take an army of droids with you!

-Fallout 4’s settlements building system is great, but it's by no means perfect.
-Snap’n Build improves it significantly by adding quite an obvious function: snap-together components.
-They’re kept in their own tidy section of the build menu, meaning you can use both means of construction, but the snapping elements of this mod makes multiple-tier building so much easier.
-Don’t tear your hair out trying to build the perfect staircase, just download this mod.
+The settlement building system is great, but it is by no means perfect.
+Clean Snap’n Build improves it significantly by adding quite an obvious function: snap-together components.
+They are kept in their own tidy section of the build menu, meaning you can use both means of construction, but the snapping elements of this mod makes multiple-tier building so much easier.
+Don’t tear your hair out trying to build the perfect staircase, just download this Fallout 4 mod.

 Functional Weapon Racks

-The opening menu for Fallout 4 shows a variety of cool weapons proudly displayed on the walls of the Red Rocket Garage.
-It’s all for show though: try and do this yourself and you’ll just find half a ton of weapons falling in a pile on the floor.
-This mod adds fully-functioning weapons racks to the game, meaning you can finally show off your rarest finds and creations.
+The opening menu shows a variety of cool weapons proudly displayed on the walls of the Red Rocket Garage.
+It is just for show, though: try and do this yourself and you will end up buried under half a tonne of weapons.
+This Fallout 4 mod adds fully-functioning weapons racks to the game, meaning you can finally show off your rarest finds and creations.

 Add some variety to your settlements with Better Settlers.
-It makes sure there’s a larger sense of diversity among your generic settlement population, and also provides them with better weapons.
-There’s also now the chance for them to use stimpacks, and Lifegiver and Adamantium Skeleton perks to make them hardier in battle.
-Not only will your towns be more interesting to live in, but better equipped to fend off raiders.
+It brings greater diversity to your settlement population, and also provides them with better weapons.
+There is also now the chance for them to use stimpacks, and Lifegiver and Adamantium Skeleton perks to make them hardier in battle.
+Not only will your towns be more interesting to live in, they will be better equipped to fend off raiders, too.

-If you’re deep into Fallout 4’s settlements side, then you know how vital good plant keeping is.
-If you want populations to thrive, then you need crops, and lots of them.
-Keep your mutfruits and melons protected and healthy in this Greenhouse, which can be built from the structures menu.
-It’s not just a single item: you can build your greenhouse however you please with the variety of walls, floors, and roof tiles.
-You’re just moments away from creating your own glass superstructure.
+If you are deep into Fallout 4’s settlements side, then you know how vital good plant keeping is.
+If you want populations to thrive then you need crops, and lots of them.
+Keep your mutfruits and melons protected and healthy with Clean Settlement Greenhouses.
+It’s not just a single item: you can build your greenhouse however you please with a variety of available walls, floors, and roof tiles.
+You are just moments away from creating your own glass superstructure.

 Create a Settlement Anywhere

-Building settlements is Fallout 4’s killer feature, but you have to set up home in exactly where the game tells you.
-If you’ve found the perfect hillside retreat though, don’t let rules and regulations stop you from building a castle.
-Just install this mod that lets you slam down a workshop anywhere in the world and create a settlement location around it.
+Building settlements is the game's killer feature, but you have to set up home exactly where the game tells you to.
+If you have found the perfect hillside retreat, though, don’t let rules and regulations stop you from building a castle.
+Just install this Fallout 4 mod that lets you slam down a workshop anywhere in the world and create a settlement location around it.

 Unlimited Settlement Objects

-Don’t let anything stifle your creativity, especially Fallout 4’s object limits.
+And while we are on the subject, don’t let anything stifle your creativity - especially the game's’s object limits.
 The game prevents you from building any more items in your settlements when you reach a certain limit.
-This mod breaks that barrier and lets you craft as much as you please.
+This Fallout 4 mod breaks that barrier and lets you craft as much as you please.
 Don’t take no for an answer, just mod instead!

-You’ve modded your game to make sure you can build with no limits, but it’s pointless having a massive town if you can’t fully populate it.
-Fill all those hotel rooms and shanty houses with as many people as you’d like with this Infinite Settlers mod.
+You have modded your game to make sure you can build with no limits, but it is pointless having a massive town if you can’t fully populate it.
+Fill all those hotel rooms and shanty houses with as many people as you like with this Infinite Settlers mod.

 Homemaker - Expanded Settlements

-If your settlements just don't quite feel like they’re packed with enough home comforts, the Homemaker mod is what you needs.
+If your settlements don't quite feel like they are packed with enough home comforts, the Homemaker mod is what you need.
 It adds over 100 new items to the game’s crafting system, allowing you to create a wide variety of new objects to furnish your settlement with.
-New lights, chairs, showers, crates, crops, and many more items are added to the crafting menu when working on your settlement.
+New lights, chairs, showers, crates, crops, and many more items are available in the crafting menu when working on your settlement.

 Settlements are big, but not big enough to waste space.
 If you want to have plenty of lighting and laser turrets guarding your zones you need a boat-load of power, and that means generators.
-To power an ambitious settlement you need to make so many generators you’d may as well build the walls from them.
-Reduce the amount of engines you need chugging in your villages by installing this Better Generators mod, which ensure each standard unit produces much more power.
+To power an ambitious settlement you need to make so many generators you may as well build the walls from them.
+Reduce the number of engines you need chugging in your villages by installing Better Generators, which ensures each standard unit produces much more power.

-Crafting is a huge part of Fallout 4, but unusually weapons and armour are something you can't create from scratch.
-Sure you can modify existing ones, but making your own bespoke item?
-Sorry.
+Crafting is a huge part of Fallout 4 but, unusually, weapons and armour are something you cannot create from scratch.
+Sure, you can modify existing ones, but making your own bespoke item?
+Nah.
 Until now, that is, with these workbenches that introduce new crafting systems for post-war weapons, armour, and clothing.
 You can even craft ammunition.
 Just drop these in your settlement and get your gun nut hat on.

 Settlement Supplies Expanded

-Another mod for vastly increasing the amount of items you can create and place in your settlements.
+Here is another mod for vastly increasing the number of items you can create and place in your settlements.
 Settlement Supplies has 243 static objects like cars, trees, and rocks, alongside over 100 usable items and a new alternative Power Armor Rack design.

 Fallout 4 Gameplay Mods